adamdobrin/tidydatarepo/README.md

 1. run_analysis.R
 2. tidyDataSet.txt
 2. create_codebook.R
-3. codeBook.md
+3. codebook.md
+4. codebook.txt
 4. README.md
+5. getdata-projectfiles-UCI HAR Dataset.zip

 ## run_analysis.R
-This R file contains functions to analyze the data, zipped or not, in the working directory.
+Contains functions to analyze the data, zipped or not, in the working directory.
 The code will take the standard deviation and mean features from the accelerometer data, and take their mean over each subject and activity.
 There are three functions:

 #### getTidyData()